a2o/snoopy/doc/FAQ.md

 If your contribution is refactoring Snoopy's internal structure, it might take a while to review it.
 Adding new data source, filter or output does not count as refactoring.

+### 8. I do not see any non-root Snoopy entries in my logs

+If you have configured `file` output provider, make sure it has proper permissions set for writing into it.
+This usually means chmodding it to 0666 which is quite insecure setting.
+You may want to reconfigure Snoopy to use `devlog` output.